 Step 4.
 Send in your application and supporting documents

-Send your completed form and supporting documents to the address for the relevant College or School listed below.
+Send your completed form and supporting documents to the address for the relevant Faculty or School listed below.

 Step 5.
 Assessment and notification of application outcomes

 Credit transfers are not automatic.
 Applications are reviewed individually on a case-by-case basis by the Faculty responsible for the UC qualification to which you are applying to transfer credit.
 You will be notified of the application results.